 Candidates will receive an email confirmation when submitting their application online.
 However, only candidates selected for interviews will be contacted.
-Please allow for 12 hours from the time you send in your application to receive an email confirmation.
+Please allow one (1) working day from the time you send in your application to receive an email confirmation.

 FACULTY OF ARTS AND SCIENCE

 This posting represents a temporary leave replacement effective until May 29, 2015.

 Hard-line reporting to the Manager, Admissions and Enrolment, and to the Manager, Advising and Retention, the incumbent participates in the development, planning, preparation and implementation of recruitment and retention strategies of the Faculty of Arts and Science for graduate and undergraduate students at local, provincial, national, and international levels.
 Dotted-line reporting to the Director of the Office of Recruitment.

 - Review and update the strategic recruitment plan and establish recruitment priorities in collaboration with the Associate Dean, the Manager of Admissions and Enrolment, and the Manager of Advising and Retention.

 - Initiate and track recruitment efforts conducted at local, national, and international education fairs, on-campus and off-campus information sessions, English and French CEGEP/School visits, online and traditional marketing efforts via the University’s Recruitment Office and through self-initiated walk-in, telephone, and email inquiries.

 - Work in collaboration with the University’s Student Recruitment Office to organize campus visits, joint undergraduate recruitment activities such as La tournée universitaire and English and French CEGEP/School visits; undertake and participate in recruitment trips in North America.